Manufacture nationale de Sèvres: Manufacture today

 Until 2009, the Manufacture nationale de Sèvres was a 'Service à compétence nationale' (national service) administered by the French ministry of culture and communication.

-As a result of a decree of 26 December 2009, from 1 January 2010, the manufactory formed the public organisation Sèvres - Cité de la céramique, (Sèvres - Ceramic City), along with the Musée national de la céramique.
-On 1 May 2012, the Musée national de la porcelaine Adrien-Dubouché was also made part of this public organisation, whose name was changed to Cité de la céramique - Sèvres et Limoges.
+As a result of a decree of 26 December 2009, from 1 January 2010, the manufactory formed the public organisation Sèvres – Cité de la céramique (Sèvres – Ceramic City), along with the Musée national de la céramique.
+On 1 May 2012, the Musée national de la porcelaine Adrien-Dubouché was also made part of this public organisation, whose name was changed to Cité de la céramique – Sèvres et Limoges.

 Since becoming a public organisation, its mission, in accordance with its origins in 1740, is to produce ceramic works of art using artisanal techniques, including both reproductions of old models and contemporary creations.
 It produces items both for state needs and commercial sale, and is charged with promoting technological and artistic research in ceramics.
 Its work is concentrated on the upmarket pieces, maintaining a high quality of artisanry, while neglecting industrial scale mass production.

 The creations of the manufacturer are displayed in only two galleries: one in Sèvres and the other in the heart of Paris, in the 1st arrondissement, between the Louvre and the Comédie-Française.
 The manufacturer also organises numerous exhibitions around the world and participates in a number of contemporary art festivals.

+Musée national de Céramique (National Museum of Ceramics)

+The National Museum of Ceramics is adjacent to the manufactory.
+An institution created in 1824, it also offers a collection that illustrates the diversity of ceramics across time and various regions.